DTrejo/dtrejo.com/README.md

 - Only add TOC at the top for non-sales articles
 - Homepage has... mini squeeze copy; sign up cta; read on;
   then footer, to deemphasize:
-    my projects etc like it is on my current site; then my articles
+    √my projects etc like it is on my current site; then my articles

 ## Questions
 - [ignore for now] how to make a sitemap.xml? see their github issues. someone wrote one.